adebayomoses/Store-Sales-Time-Series-Forcast/README.md

 # Data Exploration findings:
 Finding patterns and relationships among the variables.

-1. The plot indicates that a specific product category outperforms the others in terms of sales.

-2. It's evident from the plot that the highest sales are concentrated in Quito and Guayaquil, which can be attributed to the increased promotional efforts in these cities.

-3. The plot suggests a correlation between sales and the level of promotion.
-As sales decrease, promotional efforts intensify.
-However, as sales peak, less emphasis is placed on promotion.
-The correlation is not very strong since reduced promotion accompanies peak sales.
+Findings Summary:

+Sales Distribution by Product Family:

+Groceries and beverages stand out as the top contributors to total sales.
+Automotive and lawn and garden product families contribute the least to overall sales.
+Impact of Promotion on Revenue:

+Product families with higher promotion levels show a more significant contribution to total revenue.
+Families with minimal or no promotion make lesser contributions, indicating the importance of promotional activities in driving sales.
+Oil Price Impact:

-4. There seems to be a negative correlation with relatively low impact.
-As depicted in the plot, when oil prices range from 0 to 100, their influence on sales is most pronounced when sales are at their lowest.
-Conversely, as sales approach their peaks, the impact of oil prices diminishes.
+The influence of oil prices on sales is more pronounced at lower price ranges (0 to 100), particularly when sales are at their lowest.

-5. The plot provides insights indicating that the company prioritizes overall revenue rather than the contribution of each product category.

-6. Notably, the plot reveals that product families with more promotion significantly contribute to the total revenue.
-Conversely, product families with limited or no promotion make a smaller impact on the total sales.
-The majority of total revenue originates from promoted products.
+As sales reach their peaks, the impact of oil prices diminishes.
+Correlation Between Sales and Promotion:

+A negative correlation exists between sales and promotion, with sales peaking while promotion efforts decrease or become non-existent.

 # Training the model: